Hot stones massage

 ______________________

-Massage is generally safe and suitable for all ages, genders and body types, although the safe weight-load for my table ranges between 18-35 stone.
-Under 16s will need to have parental consent and a parent or guardian present during their treatment.
-If you're seeking treatment for a particular ailment or injury then I’d be happy to answer your questions via the Contact tab at the top of the page or give me a call.
+Massage is generally safe and suitable for all ages, genders, and body types, though my table supports a weight range of 18–35 stone.
+Anyone under 16 will require parental consent and must have a parent or guardian present during the session.
+If you are seeking treatment for a specific condition or injury, I’m happy to answer your questions—either via the Contact tab at the top of the page or by phone.

 ______________________